cgwire/kitsu/docs/getting-started-client/README.md

-# How to get started with Kitsu as a client
+# Getting Started as a Client

 ## First Connection